-This classic apple crisp with oat topping is an easy and delicious dessert that showcases the flavors of the season with sweet apples, warm spices like cinnamon, brown sugar and a crunchy oat topping.
+This classic dutch oven apple crisp recipe is topped with crispy oats is an easy and delicious dessert that showcases the flavors of the autumn harvest season with sweet apples, warm spices like cinnamon, brown sugar and a crunchy oat top crust.

 It's the perfect way to end a delicious meal or enjoy a cozy afternoon snack with coffee.